jawad-nsu/papermod_fariha_portfolio/content/about.md

 Hi there! 👋 I'm Fariha.

 I'm passionate about DevOps, GitOps, Cloud, Security, Infrastructure as Code, Automation, Platform Engineering and Site Reliability Engineering.
 Currently, I'm pursuing my Masters in Quality Systems and Engineering.
-After I graduate from Concordia University, I'm planning on working full time as as Cloud Engineer.
+After I graduate from Concordia University, I'm planning on working full time as a Cloud Engineer.
 Right now, I'm open to working part time or as a [freelancer](/hireme).
 I share my daily learning here on **Cloud Playbook**.
 Follow me on my [**journey**](../docs/nextsteps) toward becoming a Cloud Engineer.

 ### Experience